poezio/poezio/doc/source/configuration.rst

         **Default value:** ``[empty]``

         A list of words or sentences separated by colons (":").
-All the informational mesages (described above) containing at least one of those values will not be shown.
+All the informational messages (described above) containing at least one of those values will not be shown.

     hide_exit_join